Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Palmehuset

-Directly across the street is the National Museum of Natural History’s botanical garden, spread over 10 hectares as the biggest plant collection in Denmark.
-Enjoy this expansive green space within the city, strolling amongst various sections showcasing Danish, perennial, annual plants, rock gardens with mountainous plants, and a Conifer hill encompassing over 13,000 unique species.
+Directly across the street is the National History Museum of Denmark’s (official site) 10-hectare botanical garden, the biggest plant collection in the country.
+Stroll through this expansive green space showcasing Danish, perennial, mountainous, and annual plants, with rock gardens and a Conifer hill home to over 13,000 unique species.
 During the summer, explore the butterfly house for a small fee.

-The highlight of this natural oasis is a tropical palm house called Palmehuset dating back to 1874.
-Each green house connected within this elaborate glass structure is temperature-controlled, facilitating an environment suitable for Arctic plants in one room while another dry, hot section of the greenhouse is packed with desert cacti.
-Entry is free with the Copenhagen Discover card or DKK 60 otherwise.
+Tropical Palmehuset dating back to 1874 is the highlight of this natural oasis.
+Each interconnected greenhouse is temperature-controlled, cultivating Arctic plants in one while another dry, hot room is packed with desert cacti.
+Entry is free with the Copenhagen Discover card or DKK 115 otherwise.

 Pro Tip:

-If visiting Copenhagen in the winter, escape the cold in the heated greenhouses of Palmehuset which serve as the perfect balmy oasis to warm your hands in.
+If visiting Copenhagen in the winter, escape the cold in the heated greenhouses of Palmehuset as the perfect balmy oasis to warm your hands in.

 Lunch — Torvehallerne

-Other highlights include Granny’s House which sells traditional Danish rum ball desserts called romkulger, Summerbird for chocolate-coated marshmallow treats called flødeboller, and the Coffee Collective to taste arguably some of the best coffee in Copenhagen.
-Being that highly regarded, expect to wait in a long line before you’re able to order a cup of joe.
+Other highlights include Granny’s House with traditional rum balls called romkulger, Summerbird for chocolate-coated marshmallow treats called flødeboller, and the Coffee Collective to taste some of the best coffee in Copenhagen.
+Being that highly regarded, expect to wait in line for a cup of joe.

 Round Tower